jeffreyleifer/xseed-utils/docs/_documentation/Validator/Introduction.md

 ## Typical Usage

-To use Validator, execute the following command:
+To use the Validator utility, execute the following command:

 ```./xseedvalidator -f <miniSEEDv3 file to validate> -j <JSON schema to validate extra headers against (optional)>```